framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 Game | Additional notes
 --|--
-[Cyberpunk 2077](../../MSADOF/Cyberpunk2077.ini) | Might require raytracing / a low framerate under vsync targets [Days Gone](../../MSADOF/DaysGone.ini) |
+[Cyberpunk 2077](../../MSADOF/Cyberpunk2077.ini) | Might require raytracing / a low framerate under vsync targets.
+Use: Frames to skip: `4`
+[Days Gone](../../MSADOF/DaysGone.ini) |
-[The Witcher 3](../../MSADOF/Witcher3.ini) | For some reason placed one folder higher in `/bin/`
+[The Witcher 3](../../MSADOF/Witcher3.ini) | For some reason placed one folder higher in `/bin/`. *Camera near plane* changes to 0.4 in cutscenes.
+It may rarely change to 0.02 as well.

 *Do remember to rename the INI file to `MSADOF.ini`!*
 </details>